Welcome to the Podcast Book Club

 • Any and all themes are allowed, within reason (there is a difference between a racist podcast and a podcast that tackles racism, for example)

-Team Guidelines
+Team Rules

 • You may participate in as many roles as you’d like on a team, but please keep your own limits in mind & avoid overcommitting!